geoflows/dclaw-apps/README.md

 ```
 export PYTHONPATH=$CLAW/python:$PYTHONPATH
 ```
- You can then import some tools from the dclaw python folder if they are useful (it is assumed that $CLAW/python is on your python path in many application scripts.)
+You can then import some tools from the dclaw python folder if they are useful:
 ```
 python> import dclaw
 python> import dclaw.topotools as dt